 Q) I’m a member of a group scheme, can I reduce my own contribution?

-You need to check with your Employer or Pension advisor, many pension schemes have a minimum employee % contribution in order to avail of the Employer contribution so you might temporarily lose the Employer % as well.
-Engage with your Employer, you might be able to opt-out for a short period of time until this crisis passes.
+You need to check with your Employer or Pension advisor, many pension schemes have a minimum employee % contribution in order to avail of the Employer contribution so you might temporarily lose the Employer’s % as well.
+Engage with your Employer, you might be able to opt out for a short period of time until this crisis passes.

-If any of these questions resonate with your situation and you want to have a chat with one of our advisors, please contact us on email@example.com or 091 778677.
+If any of these questions resonate with your situation and you want to have a chat with one of our advisors, click here to schedule a 15-minute chat.